3urobeat/steam-comment-service-bot/docs/wiki/errors_doc.md

 | HTTP Errors |
 | ----- |
 `Error: HTTP Error 403`: Steam denied your request.
 Why?
 I don't know for sure.
 `Error: HTTP Error 429`: Your IP has made too many requests to Steam and got a cooldown.
 Wait a few minutes and try again.
-You can increase the commentdelay or reduce the amount of accounts using one IP (for example with proxies) to combat this.
+You can increase the requestDelay or reduce the amount of accounts using one IP (for example with proxies) to combat this.
 `Error: HTTP Error 500`: The steam servers seem to have a problem/are down.
 Check [steam server status.](https://steamstat.us)
 `Error: HTTP Error 502`: The steam servers seem to have a problem/are down.
 Check [steam server status.](https://steamstat.us)
 `Error: HTTP Error 504`: The steam servers are slow atm/are down.
 Check [steam server status.](https://steamstat.us)